AdobeDocs/campaign-classic.en/help/installation/using/configure-tomcat.md

 >[!NOTE]
 >
 >This procedure is restricted to **on-premise** deployments.
 >
+>This change is no longer needed starting Campaign v7.4.1.
+>

 For security reasons, we strongly recommend that you hide the Tomcat error report.
-Here are the steps.
+Follow these steps:

 1. Open the **server.xml** file located in the **/tomcat-X/conf** directory of the Adobe Campaign installation folder:  `/usr/local/neolane/nl6/tomcat-X/conf`
 1. Add the following element at the bottom after all existing context elements: